-On June 25, 2014, as the annual equity grant for our current fiscal year ending June 30, 2015, the Chairman of the board received 30,000 restricted stock units which vest on June 25, 2015, and an option to purchase 30,000 shares of common stock, and each other serving non-employee director received 15,000 restricted stock units which vest on June 25, 2015, and an option to purchase 15,000 shares of common stock.
-All of the options have an exercise price of \$1.02 per share, the closing price of our common stock on the date of grant, vest in twelve monthly installments beginning on July 31, 2014, expire ten years from the date of grant and provide for accelerated vesting in the event of involuntarily termination as a director following a change in control, with exercise permitted following accelerated vesting for up to the earlier of one year after termination or the expiration date of the option.
+On June 11, 2015, as the annual equity grant for our fiscal year ending June 30, 2016, the Chairman of the board received 40,000 restricted stock units which vest on June 11, 2016, and an option to purchase 40,000 shares of common stock.
+All of the options have an exercise price of \$1.08 per share, the closing price of our common stock on the date of grant, vest in twelve monthly installments beginning on July 31, 2015, expire ten years from the date of grant and provide for accelerated vesting in the event of involuntarily termination as a director following a change in control, with exercise price of \$1.08 per share, the closing price of our common stock and a portice of grant, vest in twelve monthly installments beginning on July 31, 2015, expire ten years from the date of grant and provide for accelerated vesting in the event of involuntarily termination as a director following a change in control, with exercise price of \$1.08 per share.

 Non-Employee Directors' Cash Compensation.
-Dr. Prendergast serves as Chairman of the board and for our fiscal year ended June 30, 2015 received an annual retainer of \$87,500, payable quarterly.
+Dr. Prendergast serves as Chairman of the board and for our fiscal year ended June 30, 2016 received an annual retainer of \$7,500, payable quarterly.
 Other non-employee directors received an annual base retainer of \$40,000, payable on a quarterly basis.
-The chairperson of the audit committee received an additional annual retainer of \$12,500, the chairperson of the compensation committee received an additional annual retainer of \$10,000 and the chairperson of the corporate governance committee received an additional annual retainer of \$6,000.
-Members of the foregoing committees, other than the non-employee Chairman, received an additional retainer of one-half the retainer payable to the committee chairperson.
-For the fiscal year ending June 30, 2016, cash compensation is unchanged except that the chairperson of the compensation committee will receive an additional annual retainer of \$12,500 and the chairperson of the corporate governance committee will receive an additional annual retainer of \$12,500 and the chairperson of the corporate governance committee will receive an additional annual retainer of \$12,500 and the chairperson of the corporate governance committee will receive an additional annual retainer of \$12,500 and the chairperson of the corporate governance committee will receive an additional annual retainer of \$12,500 and the chairperson of the corporate governance committee will receive an additional annual retainer of \$7,500, with members of the compensation and corporate governance committees, other than the non-employee Chairman, receiving an additional retainer of one-half the retainer payable to the committee chairperson.
+The chairperson of the audit committee received an additional annual retainer of \$12,500, the chairperson of the compensation committee received an additional annual retainer of \$12,500, the chairperson of the compensation committee received an additional annual retainer of \$12,500, the chairperson of the compensation committee received an additional annual retainer of \$12,500, the chairperson.
+For the fiscal year ending June 30, 2017, cash compensation is unchanged.